PriyaKumari03/iiic-/README.md

    - If hosting on a remote server, you can modify the connection parameters:
      ```php
      $host = 'host_name'; // replace host_name with actual host name
-     $db   = 'iiic'; // Don't change the database name if you are using the database/iiic.sql
+     $db   = 'crus'; // Don't change the database name if you are using the database/crus.sql
      $user = 'user_name'; // replace user_name with actual user name
      $pass = 'your_password(you can leave this empty also)';
      ```